danieljprice/splash/docs/getting-started.rst

  	alias msplash='splash -f mhutch '

-If splash is compiled with ``HDF5=yes``, the
+If splash is compiled with ``HDF5=yes``, the formats listed in
+:ref:`tab:hdf5reads` will also be available in the ``splash`` binary.
-:ref:`tab:hdf5reads` lists other data reads implemented but not compiled by default.
-Additional supported formats are listed in :ref:`tab:otherreads`, but these require additional libraries.
+ Other supported formats are listed in :ref:`tab:otherreads`, but these require additional libraries.

 .. table:: Binaries and data reads compiled by default